RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/news/comments/1npmqeu/trump_hangs_autopen_image_instead_of_biden/ng11a3w/

 Audience of President Tony Clifton witness Tony CLifton performer diss and insult others, thinks Tony Clifton isn't self-aware of his fat suit and clothing color mismatches.
 Eating The Onion satire, this Reddit comment section can't see past the Reality TV that Trump is an actor.
 That Surkov Russian techniques are adapted to USA / North American audiences.
-Like how "the Office" ficiton show is imported from the UK to USA and altered.... ... ...
+Like how "the Office" ficiton show is imported from the UK to USA and altered. ... ... ...
 Published January 2015, before Trump started run for office in June 2015: https://www.politico.com/magazine/story/2015/01/putin-russia-tv-113960/ At one end of the table sat one of the country’s most famous political TV presenters.
 He was small and spoke fast, with a smoky voice: “We all know there will be no real politics,” he said.
 “But we still have to give our viewers the sense something is happening.
 They need to be kept entertained.”
 “So what should we play with?” he asked.
 “Shall we attack oligarchs?
 Who’s the enemy this week?
 Politics has got to feel like a movie!”

 https://old.reddit.com/r/news/comments/1npmqeu/trump_hangs_autopen_image_instead_of_biden/ng14gyg/